Optimize the loading of images on a website

 Web pages are increasingly heavier from year to year.
 To convince you, you can look at this graphic made by Tammy Everts on Soasta's blog:

-As you can see, the images represent over 60% of the total weight of the page.
-This is because connections are getting faster and faster, so website builders can add more and more images to illustrate their pages.
-But this heaviness is unfortunately accompanied by several negative points including:
+As you can see, images represent over 60% of the total page weight.
+Faster connections have led website builders to add more and more images to illustrate their pages.
+However, this comes with several downsides:

-- Additional costs for hosting if you pay by volume (storage and bandwidth)
+• Higher hosting costs if you pay by volume (storage and bandwidth)

 How to remedy this?